Lazy Neovim Configuration

 nvim-telescope/telescope.nvim

-.
+is a native plugin for neovim.
 You can fuzzy search - files, open buffers,

 LSP output and even a list of vim config files.
 Kickstart does an amazing job